viviRbi/vyNote/Javascript-notes.md

 - Functional/ local scope: variable declared inside a function and cannot be access from global scope \n

 **Modern**:
-- Lexical/Block scoping: variable only know fron the top of the scope they are declared within.
+- Lexical/Block scoping: variable only accessible inside the scope they are declared within.
 Can only use let and const to have achive a lexical/block scope (var will be hoisted to the very first outer function)

 ### What are the different ways to declare global variables?
 - Declare a variable outside a function (if use var, that variable becomes a part of the global object and can be access through window.varNAM)